 * Since publishing this article, the YouTube recording of the interview with Dr. Wittkowski, which had over a million viewers, has been removed following policy changes that make anything contradicting World Health Organisation directives on the coronavirus ‘in violation of YouTube community guidelines’.

 No, I won’t.
-Conspiracy theories rest on the purported truth of unverifiable assertions; capitalism, whose workings are what I’m analysing here, works by capitalising on crises, whether that’s the attack on the World Trade Centre in 2001 that justified the rise of the surveillance state, the financial crisis of 2008 that justified over a decade of fiscal austerity, the expansion of the housing crisis in the 2010s that justified the demolition and privatisation of council housing, or the rise of Extinction Rebellion protests against climate change in 2019 that is justifying the expansion of capitalism into new markets.
-All these crisis moments have been exploited by the UK government to pass legislation that further entrenches Neo-liberal policies in our social, economic and political structures, and the coronavirus crisis is no different.
-Dismissing the exposure of such opportunism as ‘conspiracy theories’ — as is already being done of any critiques of media coverage and government policies on coronavirus — is how liberals continue to deny the brutal truth about capitalism.
+Conspiracy theories rest on the purported truth of unverifiable assertions; capitalism, whose workings are what I’m analysing here, works by capitalising on crises, whether that’s the attack on the World Trade Centre in 2001 that justified the accelerated rise of the surveillance state over the past two decades, the financial crisis of 2008 that justified over a decade of fiscal austerity against the poor, the expansion of the housing crisis in the 2010s that justified the demolition and privatisation of council housing, or the rise of Extinction Rebellion protests against climate change in 2019 that is justifying the expansion of capitalism into new markets.
+All these crisis moments have been exploited by the UK Government to pass legislation that further entrenches neo-liberal policies in our social, economic and political structures, and the coronavirus crisis is no different.
+Dismissing the exposure of such opportunism as ‘conspiracy theories’ — as is already being done of any critiques of media coverage and Government policies on coronavirus — is how liberals continue to deny the brutal truth about capitalism.

 What is the evidence for this claim, and how can such a thing have happened?
 To draw an analogy for readers more accustomed to reading on this website about the failure of housing provision to meet housing need during the UK housing crisis, in the year between April 2018 and March 2019 there were 213,860 new-build residential properties officially completed in England.
 Of these, 57,485 were classified as ‘affordable housing’.
 However, only 4,783 of these were for social rent.
 Affordable housing, therefore, which the average person can’t in fact afford, made up 27 per cent of all new housing, and social-rent housing, the most in-demand housing tenure, made up just 2.2 per cent.